 Description and function: The catalytic converter reduces the emissions from your car, converting toxic pollutants into less harmful gases and substances before expelling them into the air from your exhaust.

-Why it's expensive: Catalytic converters contain precious metals such as palladium, rhodium, and platinum, which are needed for the chemical reactions that convert the pollutants.
+Why it's expensive: Catalytic converters are costly because they contain precious metals such as palladium, rhodium, and platinum, which are needed for the chemical reactions that convert the pollutants.

 Signs of trouble: Key indicators of catalytic converter issues include rattling sounds coming from the exhaust, a rotten egg smell, the ‘check engine’ light coming on, poor engine performance, reduced acceleration, and failing your emissions test.